 - White-necked Picathartes and gray-necked Picathartes

 Many birds are bald when they first hatch, or have just a few fluffy down feathers that may not completely cover their exposed skin.
 These are altricial birds (born with eyes closed and little or no down), and they will rapidly develop thicker down plumage, but they require intensive care by their parents to regulate their body temperature until their feathers are more developed.
 Within 2-3 weeks, most small altricial hatchlings begin to develop their more mature adult feathers, though larger species such as raptors may not fully develop their adult feathers for several more weeks.
 While the plumage coloration and markings of juvenile birds may be different than adults, they can no longer be considered bald.

 Baby birds that are hatched bald include nearly all passerines, raptors, hummingbirds, swallows, parrots, woodpeckers, and many other birds.

 There are unusual circumstances that can lead to baldness in nearly any bird species.
 While these may not be ideal conditions for temporarily bald birds, most birds do recover and regain their plumage.

 - Molting: Birds generally molt in subtle, specific patterns that do not result in bald patches, but some birds develop more abrupt molting cycles that can create temporary baldness.
 This happens frequently in northern cardinals, blue jays, and common grackles.
 It is not unusual to see one of these birds with a partially or completely bald head in late summer or fall as they complete their seasonal molts.
-Most often, this aberration is seen with juvenile birds molting into their first fully adult plumage, but if a bird molts in this way, it may continue the pattern each year.
+Most often, this aberration is seen with juvenile birds molting into their first fully adult plumage, but if a young bird molts in this way, it may continue the pattern each year.
 The feathers usually regrow within 7-10 days.